 Capital Projects Funds-Capital Projects Funds are used to record bond proceeds, property tax revenues or other revenues and the disbursement of monies specifically designated for acquiring new school sites, buildings, equipment and for major remodeling and repairs.
 The funds are retained until the purpose for which the funds were created has been accomplished.
-The District currently maintains a 2017 Construction Fund and a Building and Site Fund.
+The District currently maintains a 2017 Construction Fund, 2020 Capital Projects Fund, and Building and Site Fund.